Ronan-Harkins/LAB_4_Embedded/README.md

 # LAB_4_Embedded
 #### By: Ronan Harkins,
 ## Introduction
-The goal of lab for was to toggle the on board LED and produce a duty cycle with the timer within the MSP430FR2355.
+The goal of lab for was to toggle the on board LED with a 250 ms delay and produce a duty cycle with the timer within the MSP430FR2355.
 With this the the ouput should be sent to a pin on the board and the values should be able to be seen on the oscilloscope within the lab.

 ### 10 Percent Duty Cycle